nachocaru/xaprb.com/content/blog/2006-11-27-debianubuntu-package-now-available-for-innotop-01160.md

 You can find the package in the [source directory][2].
 Sebastien wrote me that he tested it on Ubuntu Dapper Drake, and I just verified that it works on Edgy Eft.

 Since I use Ubuntu on my own machine now, I may integrate this into my build process for future releases of innotop.
-But for right now, at least there&#8217;s another installation option.
+But for right now, at least there's another installation option.

  [1]: http://www.xaprb.com/innotop/
  [2]: /innotop/src